Generation Google Scholarship

 Financial support and community building for underrepresented groups in tech

 The Generation Google Scholarship was established to help aspiring computer scientists excel in technology and become leaders in the field.
-A group of undergraduate and graduate students will be chosen from the applicant pool, and scholarships will be awarded based on the strength of each candidate's impact on diversity, demonstrated leadership and academic background.
-Selected students will receive 10,000 USD (for those studying in the US) or 5,000 CAD (for those studying in Canada) for the 2019-2020 school year will also be invited to attend the Google Scholars’ Retreat in the summer of 2019.
+Selected students will receive 10,000 USD (for those studying in the US) or 5,000 CAD (for those studying in Canada) for the 2020-2021 school year.
+Scholarships will be awarded based on the strength of each candidate's impact on diversity, demonstrated leadership, and academic background.
+The program is open to qualified students who meet all the minimum qualifications and we strongly encourage people who identify as part of historically underrepresented groups, including Black/African American, Hispanic/Latinx, American Indian, or Native Hawaiian/Pacific Islander, to apply.
+As part of the scholarship, current undergraduate or graduate students will be invited to attend the Google Scholars’ Retreat in the summer of 2020.

 Who can apply?

 - Have a high school degree or equivalent, unless you are currently a high school senior applying to university

 - Be currently enrolled as an undergraduate or graduate student at a university for the 2019-20 academic year OR currently enrolled as a high school senior intending to enroll at a university in the United States or Canada for the 2020-2021 academic year

 - Intend to be enrolled in or accepted as a full-time student in a Bachelors, Masters, or PhD program at an accredited university in the United States or Canada for the 2020-2021 academic year

 - Be studying computer science, computer engineering, or a closely related technical field

 - Demonstrate a strong academic record

 - Exemplify leadership and demonstrate a passion for improving representation of underrepresented groups in computer science and technology